in-rolls/bihar-2020-electoral-rolls/README.md

 ## Scripts

-The [script] download 72,723 PDF files and upload to [Google Cloud Storage](gs://in-electoral-rolls-2020/bihar) The file name follows the following format: `FinalRoll_ACNo_<AC NO 1~243>PartNo_<PART NO>.pdf`
+The [script] download 72,723 PDF files and upload to Google Cloud Storage (gs://in-electoral-rolls-2020/bihar) The file name follows the following format: `FinalRoll_ACNo_<AC NO 1~243>PartNo_<PART NO>.pdf`